aws-samples/build-intelligent-ai-voice-agents-with-pipecat-and-amazon-bedrock/README.md

 This repo shows you how to build real-time, voice-enabled AI agents using a fork of the open-source [Pipecat](https://github.com/adithyaxx/pipecat/tree/add-bedrock-support) framework (and [Pipecat Flows](https://github.com/adithyaxx/pipecat-flows/tree/add-bedrock-support)) and Amazon Bedrock foundation models.
 These forks contain support for Amazon Bedrock models with open PRs to the source repos.

+_The solution is not production ready and is an illustrative example only._

 ## Overview

 The following diagram illustrates the high-level architecture of this solution: